YES Guidelines

 - You can continue to submit Y.E.S. hours beyond the first 100 hours.
 They are recorded in the system.

-- Only 25 total summer hours across all 4 years count towards your required 100 hours.
+- Only 25 total summer hours across all 4 years count towards your required 100 hours, however additional summer hours beyond the limit of 25 are still recorded in the system.

 - You may begin earning summer hours during the summer before freshman year, but you will be unable to submit them before the school year starts.